ChengxiHAN/CGNet-CD/README.md

 ```
 You can change data_name for different datasets like "LEVIR", "WHU", "SYSU", "S2Looking", "CDD", and "DSIFN".
 ## Test our trained model result
 You can directly test our model by our provided training weights in  `output/WHU, LEVIR, SYSU, S2Looking, CDD, and DSIFN `.
+And also we provide all test results of our CGNet in the CGNetTestResult!!!!:yum::yum::yum:

 ## Dataset Download
 LEVIR-CD：https://justchenhao.github.io/LEVIR/  , our paper split in [Baidu Disk](https://pan.baidu.com/s/1VVry18KFl2MSWS6_IOlYRA?pwd=2023),pwd:2023